The story of Isaac in Genesis 21-22 is similar in some ways to the events of the life of Jesus.

 Both were saved from death (one before, and One after).

-Both arrived back “from the dead” after three days (Abraham’s was a three-day journey).
+Both arrived back “from the dead” after three days (Abraham’s and Isaac’s was a three-day journey).

 The fathers sent servants to look for a bride: